 - The International Monetary Fund and economic policy

-Few countries have complete autonomy in macroeconomic policy.
-For many, policy is conducted in collaboration with the International Monetary Fund (IMF) or supervised by the IMF.
-The course examines the changing roles of the IMF, the nature of economic policies it encourages countries to pursue, and some of the effects these policies have on the economic environment of business, on the financial sector, and on social conditions.
-The course gives a simple introduction to the basic IMF economic policy framework, ‘financial programming’.
-Using different types of countries, including transition economies and developing countries as case studies, it enables students to study issues such as the role of capital controls and the problems of highly indebted countries.
+The module examines the changing roles of the IMF, the nature of economic policies it encourages countries to pursue, and some of the effects these policies have on the economic environment of business, on the financial sector, and on social conditions.
+The module gives a simple introduction to the basic IMF economic policy framework, 'financial programming'.
+Using different types of countries, including transition economies and developing countries as case studies, it enables you to study issues such as the role of capital controls and the problems of highly indebted countries.

 Unit 1: Macroeconomic Stabilisation and the Role of the International Monetary Fund